jay-kav/Trip-Planner/technical_manual/technical_specification.md

 #### 2.1.1 Django
 Django is a framework for creating web applications using Python.
 It is the ideal way to build a solid backend for the app.
 This is because of its seamless integration with rest framework and Corsheaders to create secure applications.
 We have previous experience using Django for smaller assignments, but have never used it for a project of this scale.
 We had to do extensive research into the functionality of Django views, forms and serializers due to the very large functions that would need to be written for the itinerary generation.
 #### 2.1.2 React
 We used React for the frontend of the application.
 We had to look into the various modules such as Axios for making requests, Routers for navigating between pages and Material UI for CSS, to integrate with our React application.
 This would allow us to create a seamless user experience.
+We decided to use the React Leaflet library to generate the maps for the itineraries.
+This is not something we had used before so this required extensive research.
 ### 2.2 Databases
 #### 2.2.1 PostgreSQL
 By default Django uses SQLite3 for storing data.
 We discovered SQLite3 does not support an array type field, which is something we need for our models.
 We opted to use PostgreSQL for this reason.
 Use of PostgreSQL ArrayField in Django: